hfp/libxstream/samples/ozaki/README.md

 of data distribution.
 Use OZAKI_GROUPS for K-grouping at large sizes.
 The hierarchical CRT (OZAKI_HIER, on by default) halves private residue arrays and enables GRF128 for doubled thread occupancy.
+Selecting flat reconstruction takes `OZAKI_HIER=0 OZAKI_FRACCRT=0`
+with `OZAKI=1` or `OZAKI=2`, because the per-group fractional CRT and the adaptive scheme both need the hierarchy; the combination warns when it cannot be honoured.

 Scheme 1 (mantissa slicing, OZAKI=1): up to S\*(S+1)/2 integer GEMMs, but adaptive cutoff can reduce this substantially for narrow exponent